weewilsonboy/dota_shop_python_project/README.md

 ## Steps to run this project
-- Make sure PostgreSQL is installed on your machine
+- Make sure PostgreSQL is installed on your system
-- Clone this repo into the desired folder on your machine
+- Clone this repo into the desired folder on your system
 - Change `postgresql://wilson:password@localhost:5432/dota_db` in app.py to reflect your postgresql username and password
 - use `flask seed` to seed the database with heroes, items, and the initial courier journey.
-- use `flask run` to start the project running on your machine
+- use `flask run` to start the project running on your system